Information for those applying for a Student Route visa from outside the UK.

 Submitting biometrics at a Visa Application Centre (VAC)

-You will need to book and attend an appointment at a UK Visa Application Centre (VAC) to submit your biometric information and submit your documents.
+If you did not use the UKVI ID Check app as part of your application, you will need to book and attend an appointment at a UK Visa Application Centre (VAC) to submit your biometric information and submit your documents.

 You are advised to upload any supporting documents to your online application prior to attending your appointment.
 The Visa Application Centres offer a document scanning service but there is usually an additional fee to use this.